microsoft/PowerToys/README.md

 ### Color Picker

- - After selecting a new color in the editor, the history will scroll to the top.
+ - After adding a new color in the editor, the history will scroll the new color into view.
 Thanks [@peerpalo](https://github.com/peerpalo)!

 ### Crop and Lock
  - Fixed a Crop and Lock crash that would occur when trying to reparent a window crashes the target application.
 An error message is shown instead.